Published May 15, 2018

 These flaws don’t begin to cover the problems associated with Taves using himself as the sole subject.
 Without a baseline measurement, the results can’t be compared.
 The researcher might have inadvertantly altered the amount of force he used during successive insertions.
 And with only a single participant, the results are not applicable to the general population.

 There is no legitimate comparison between the experiment and human sexual intercourse.
+A group of scientists noted in an understatement, “Obviously, a hole in a Styrofoam cup is not an accurate model for a human vagina.”
 A middle school student who submitted this experiment for a school project would receive a failing grade.
 One is left speechless at the realization that this study is given any consideration.

 And yet, astonishingly, the study has been given serious respect in the scientific community.
-The results have been cited in two dozen scholarly papers, articles, books, and anti-circumcision websites.
-Academics with advanced degrees have cited the study to prove that “circumcision has been shown to increase the difficulty of penetration” and that foreskin plays an "important" or even an "essential" role "in the dynamics of sexual intercourse".
-At least five papers claim that the study proves that foreskin decreases the force necessary for vaginal penetration by ninety percent.
+The results have been cited in at least 40 scholarly papers, articles, books, presentations, and anti-circumcision websites.
+Academics with advanced degrees have cited the study to prove that foreskin plays an "important" or even an "essential" role "in the dynamics of sexual intercourse.”
+At least eight papers claim that the study proves that circumcision increases the force necessary for vaginal penetration by 90% or ten-fold - despite the fact that not one vagina or circumcised penis was involved in the study.

 Confirmation bias is the tendency to seek out and embrace information that supports one’s view while ignoring or dismissing information that casts doubt on one’s perspective.
 “Deliberate use of confirmation bias is held in low esteem by scientists, and allowing confirmation bias to get the better of your results is regarded as a particularly sad form of incompetence.”
 Scholarly acceptance of this study is one of many examples of researchers with a clear anti-circumcision agenda showing little or no skepticism for studies that support their views.
 One wonders how many researchers don’t even bother to read a study, but just blindly report the descriptions they read from earlier papers.

 Based on the demonstrated confirmation bias and lack of skepticism on the part of both pro-circumcision and anti-circumcision researchers, any study related to this topic shouldn’t be accepted at face value.
 Each paper should be analyzed with a degree of skepticism.
-Having reviewed several studies related to circumcision, this author has discovered to his amazement that studies are cited primarily based on whether the results support a scholar’s agenda, and not based on whether the scholar has affirmed that a study is scientifically valid and relevant.
+Having reviewed several studies related to circumcision, I have discovered to my amazement that studies are cited primarily based on whether the results support a scholar’s agenda, and not based on whether the scholar has affirmed that a study is scientifically valid and relevant.

 Any partisan who cites the Taves study should answer whether he reviewed the study.
 If the answer is yes, he must explain why he considers an experiment that consists of sex with a Styrofoam cup would provide any information about the effect of circumcision on vaginal intercourse.
 If the answer is no, he must explain why others should give credence to the work of a researcher who doesn’t bother to research.
 We must call to account those scholars who are too lazy to do even a basic review of supportive evidence.

-This article wasn’t written in order to ridicule Donald Taves.
+I didn't write this article in order to ridicule Donald Taves.
 The effect of the foreskin on the force used during vaginal penetration can be an appropriate topic for a researcher to explore.
 In principle Taves or a colleague should be able to test his hypothesis more rigorously.
-An adult toy such as an artifical vagina might effectively simulate the proper resistance during penetration.
+An adult toy such as an artificial vagina might effectively simulate the proper resistance during penetration.
 If several circumcised men and uncircumcised men can be recruited to participate, perhaps an experiment could be devised to measure intromission force.

 John Bohannon, “I Fooled Millions Into Thinking Chocolate Helps Weight Loss”; io9; May 27, 2015